motoyak/purescript-book/text/chapter12.md

 _Note_: in practice, it is not necessary to write these functions by hand every time.
 Asynchronous file IO functions can be found in the `purescript-node-fs` and `purescript-node-fs-aff` libraries.

-First, we need to gives types to `readFile` and `writeFile` using the FFI.
+First, we need to give types to `readFile` and `writeFile` using the FFI.
 Let's start by defining some type synonyms, and a new effect for file IO:

 ```haskell
 foreign import data FS :: Effect